 Rosens Rye Bread was delivered into a locked box in the back of the building, every morning around 4 o'clock.
 They were so hot, you needed gloves to handle the loaves.
 Chopped chicken liver was another customer favorite, along with their meat, cheese, or fish Lazy Susan Trays, many tray orders were for 4 or more trays.

 Two summers in a row, Wally found me a part-time day job with one of his restauranteur friends.
-One was a fast-pace breakfast and lunch restaurant downtown which had a deli/sandwich counter.
+One was a fast-paced breakfast and lunch restaurant downtown which had a deli/sandwich counter.
 Another job was with the "Bagle Nosh" which was on Rush Street.

 Wally was always upbeat and treated everybody kindly.
 You knew he was genuine because Steve was just like his Dad.